hturnbull93/portfolio/README.md

 In `src/pages/projects/index.jsx`:

-- Added a stateless functional component, Projects, that returns a Layout component.
+- Added a stateless functional component, `Projects`, that returns a `Layout` component.

 Green.

 Wrote a test that the Project page renders a h1 containing "Projects".
 Red.

-- Added a h1 within the Layout with the text "Projects".
+- Added a `h1` within the `Layout` with the text "Projects".

 Green.